plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 ### Get events

 The `GetEvents` command returns events that occurred on a resource.
 The command supports several filtering options.
-If all of them are **unset** all events from all resources belonging to given user devices are returned.
+If all of them are **unset** all events from resources belonging to given user devices are returned.

 **Example usages of filter options:**

 - to retrieve events for all user resources that occurred after given time use `GetEventsRequest.timestamp_filter` and set it to Unix timestamp in nanoseconds that represents given time.
-- to retrieve events for resources from selected user device after given time combine `GetEventsRequest.device_id_filter` and `GetEventsRequest.timestamp_filter`.
-The `GetEventsRequest.device_id_filter` parameter can be repeated multiple times.
+- to retrieve events for resources from selected user device(s) after given time combine `GetEventsRequest.device_id_filter` and `GetEventsRequest.timestamp_filter`.
+To return events from devices with ids `deviceID1` and `deviceID2` that occurred after given time do the following steps.
+Set the device filter to `GetEventsRequest.device_id_filter("[deviceID1, deviceID2]")`, then transform the desired time into Unix `timestamp` in nanoseconds and set `GetEventsRequest.timestamp_filter(timestamp)`.
 - to retrieve events for selected user resources after given time combine `GetEventsRequest.resource_id_filter` and `GetEventsRequest.timestamp_filter`.
-The `GetEventsRequest.resource_id_filter` parameter can be repeated multiple times.
+The required format for `resource_id_filter` of a given resource is `deviceID/href`, where `deviceID` is the id of the device by which the resource is hosted and `href` is the location of the resource on the host device.
+To return events from resources `deviceID1/href1` and `deviceID2/href2` set resource filter to `GetEventsRequest.resource_id_filter("[deviceID1/href1, deviceID2/href2]")`.

 ## Contracts